aaronblondeau/guess-it/README.md

 # GuessIt

 This is a discovery project.
 The goals of the project are:
-- Learn about Hedera and Smart Contracts
+- Learn about Hedera and smart contracts
 - Learn basic Solidity
 - Develop code snippets for future use